EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

 - ##### `Maps` Subfolder

-  This subfolder houses logic related to mapping, including:
+  This subfolder includes mapping-related logic, including:

   <a name="mapsviewcontroller_"></a>
   - ###### `MapsViewController`

-    This controller declares actions related to map features (`MapItAction`, `TravelModeAction`, `ExportMapAction`, `PrintPreviewMapAction`, `PrintAction`, `StageAction`, `SalesPeriodAction`) and manages their state based on the `ISalesMapMarker` and `IRoutePointMapMarker` interfaces.
+    This controller declares map-related actions (`MapItAction`, `TravelModeAction`, `ExportMapAction`, `PrintPreviewMapAction`, `PrintAction`, `StageAction`, `SalesPeriodAction`) and manages associated state based on `ISalesMapMarker` and `IRoutePointMapMarker` interfaces.

 - ##### `MasterDetail` Subfolder
-  This subfolder houses a platform-agnostic master-detail feature implementation based on XAF's [DashboardViews](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.DashboardView).
+  This subfolder adds platform-agnostic master-detail capabilities based on XAF's [DashboardViews](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.DashboardView).

   - ###### `MasterDetailController, IUserControl`
     The `IUserControl` is implemented in a manner similar to the technique described in the following topic: [How to: Include a Custom UI Control That Is Not Integrated by Default (WinForms, ASP.NET WebForms, and ASP.NET Core Blazor)](https://docs.devexpress.com/eXpressAppFramework/113610/ui-construction/using-a-custom-control-that-is-not-integrated-by-default/using-a-custom-control-that-is-not-integrated-by-default).
-The distinction lies in the addition of the `UserControl` (for WinForms) and the Component (for Blazor) to a `DetailView`.
+The distinction lies in the addition of `UserControl` (for WinForms) and the Component (for Blazor) to a `DetailView`.

 - ##### `Orders` Subfolder
-  This subfolder focuses on functionality related to sales.
+  This subfolder includes functionality specific to the Sales moduel.

   - ###### `FollowUpController`
     Declares an action used to display the follow-up mail merge template for the selected order.